-Fitting is a well-studied problem [97-99], and existing software packages (e.g., pomp [100] provide considerable flexibility for estimating the parameters of dynamical systems from noisy, incomplete data.
+Fitting is a well-studied problem [97-99], and existing software packages (e.g., pomp [100]) provide considerable flexibility for estimating the parameters of dynamical systems from noisy, incomplete data.
 Model fit will be assessed using post hoc comparison of simulated immune and parasite dynamics to those observed in the data (e.g., following [99]).
 By comparing parameter estimates across mouse strains, we will test our hypothesis that variation in infection duration is driven by variation in the parameters that determine the strength of positive and negative feedbacks.

 Expected outcomes and potential pitfalls.
 The work proposed under this Aim is relatively low risk and high reward.
 We anticipate that the primary challenges would arise from the complexity of our in vivo experiments.
 However, we have experience with all of the protocols required [36, 46, 74], including prior gavage of microbes [55] and immunological dose-response work [101, 102].
 We therefore do not anticipate difficulty in completing the experiments.
 If we find it necessary to maximize gut microbiota diversity, we will use litters of germ-free mice that receive cecal slurry via oral gavage, following [52].
 In any case, we expect the experimental data per se to represent an important advance: a nuanced understanding of how rates of immune response induction and duration of infection depend upon microbially semi-naturalized host strains and doses will be of broad interest in immunology.